August-Ine/Blog-post-website/README.md

 - MongoDB Atlas: a fully managed, cloud-based database service that allows users to easily deploy, scale, and manage MongoDB databases with automated backups, monitoring, and security features.

 ## Usage
 Once you have the application running, you can use it to publish and read blog posts.
-To publish a blog post, simply click the "Compose" button on the navigation bar.
+To publish a blog post, simply click the "NEW BLOG" button on the navigation bar.
 You will be taken to a page where you can enter the title and content of your post.

 To read existing blog posts, simply navigate to the home page.
 You will see a list of all the blog posts that have been published.
 You can click on a post to view its contents.

 ### Contributing
 If you would like to contribute to the development of Blog Post Website, you are welcome to submit a pull request.

+### Acknowledgements
+This project was created as part of a tutorial on building a blog post website with Node.js, Express, EJS, and MongoDB Atlas.
+Thanks to the tutorial authors for their guidance and inspiration.